bernardopadua/logana-bp/README.md

 * Semantic UI
 * Django

 ### The project is very messy yet, sorry about that.
-I'm still studying the best way to build it, because there is some new ideas along the developing and I hope that I can unite everything and build complete tool. :)
+I'm still studying the best way to build it, because there are some new ideas poping up along the developing and I hope that I can unite everything and build complete tool. :)